Fenugreek

 According to tradition, Greek athletes consumed fenugreek before competitions, believing it enhanced strength and endurance.
 The Romans imported it from Greece as animal fodder (the Latin name foenum-graecum literally means "Greek hay") but quickly discovered its notable medicinal properties.
 In the kitchens and apothecaries of the ancient world, fenugreek occupied a rare position as both food and medicine.

-- Attributed to Charaka, from the Charaka Samhita (circa 2nd century BCE), one of the foundational texts of Ayurvedic medicineIn Ayurveda, Methi seeds became a foundation of the traditional approach to Madhumeha - the ancient Ayurvedic term for metabolic imbalance.
+- Framing consistent with the place of Trigonella foenum-graecum in the classical Ayurvedic compendia (Charaka Samhita and Sushruta Samhita); not a verbatim quotation.In Ayurveda, Methi seeds became a foundation of the traditional approach to Madhumeha - the ancient Ayurvedic term for metabolic imbalance.
 Practitioners prescribed soaked or sprouted fenugreek seeds as part of whole-body wellness protocols, combining them with dietary changes and other herbs.
 Ayurvedic practitioners recorded these protocols in Sanskrit manuscripts, and the tradition of using fenugreek for metabolic balance has continued unbroken across the Indian subcontinent.

 Fenugreek (Trigonella foenum-graecum) is an annual herbaceous plant belonging to the Fabaceae (legume) family.
 It grows 30-60cm tall, producing trifoliate leaves, small white flowers, and long, slender pods containing 10-20 hard, golden-brown seeds with a distinctive maple-like aroma.
 Native to the Mediterranean region, the Middle East, and the Indian subcontinent, it has been cultivated across these regions for millennia.